ycpcs/cs201-fall2016/assign/assign03.md

 Here is what a description of the problem might look like:

-Create a game where colored disks of random sizes are placed on a board.
+: Create a game where colored disks of random sizes are placed on a board.
 The game continues as long as the newly placed disk does not overlap with any of the other disks, and the new disk is completely inside the boundaries of the board, and the time allowed to place the disk has not run out.

 And here are the details:

-* As the mouse moves, display a black circle centered around the cursor.
+a.
+As the mouse moves, display a black circle centered around the cursor.

-* When the user clicks the mouse, check if the disk overlaps any existing disks, and if it is out-of-bounds.
+b.
+When the user clicks the mouse, check if the disk overlaps any existing disks, and if it is out-of-bounds.
 If so, the game is over.
 If not, place a disk of the same size as the circle that was around the cursor at the location of the mouse click.
 Give the disk a color from the DiskColor pallette.

 * Generate a new circle of a random size, and repeat.